Investors hope Turkey's election will give economic reformers more clout

 “Turkey’s economic problems are not that deep, and it is not beyond the realms of imagination that a stable, majority, reform-orientated administration ... could make Turkey still a rising economic success story,” Nomura strategist Tim Ash wrote in a recent note after a research visit.

-“But to achieve that, there has to be a spirit of moderation and cooperation on the domestic political front, and a move back from polarization from all sides,” he said.
+“But to achieve that, there has to be a spirit of moderation and cooperation on the domestic political front, and a move back from polarisation from all sides,” he said.

 Investors have reduced their exposure to Turkey in step with the political turbulence, helping send the lira to a 12-/2 year low in terms of its “real effective rate” - a measure of domestic prices relative to those of trading partners.